Credit repair after bankruptcy

-Repair your credit file after bankruptcy and get your finances back on track.
+How to repair your credit after bankruptcy and get your finances back on track.

 - Work on your employment circumstances.
-The financial security that comes from having stable employment can improve your credit rating by showing lenders you have a regular source of income.
+The financial security that comes from having stable employment can improve your credit rating and shows lenders that you have a regular source of income.
 A permanent or ongoing job will also help your overall financial circumstances, so it is a great first step to take.

 - Limit your credit applications.
 Too many credit applications can negatively affect your credit history.
 Even if you've been discharged from bankruptcy, it’s important to be selective about the types of credit you apply for to increase your chances of approval.
 If possible, only apply for one product at a time and look for options that are likely to be approved, such as secured loans, options with a guarantor or joint accounts.
 You should also wait until you've built up your credit score before you apply for any lines of credit.
 Otherwise, any rejected applications could further hurt your credit score.

 - Make payments on time.
-Whether you have a secured loan or an electricity account in your name, making sure you pay the balance on time will help you build up good credit history after bankruptcy.
+Whether you have a secured loan or an electricity account in your name, paying the balance on time will help you build up good credit history after bankruptcy.

 - Talk to issuers.
-If you want to apply for a particular product after bankruptcy, or find out what options are available, consider calling up banks and other lenders to discuss your situation.
+If you want to apply for a particular product after bankruptcy or learn what options are available, consider contacting banks and other lenders to discuss your situation.
 They will be able to advise you on your eligibility and answer any specific questions that you have to help you find options that will work for you.

-Can a credit repair agency help me fix my credit file after bankruptcy?
+Is it worth contacting a credit repair agency after bankruptcy?

 What types of credit cards can I get after bankruptcy?

-Some credit cards allow you to apply with another person, which means both your credit histories will be assessed for the application and you will share responsibility for the account.
+- Joint account credit cards.
+You can apply for some credit cards with another person, which means both your credit histories will be assessed for the application and you will share responsibility for the account.
 If the other applicant has a good credit history, it can increase your chances of the credit card being approved so that you can start building up a good credit score.

 Frequently asked questions